Most recently updated on October 22, 2021

 Since then, the town has tried to lure high-tech businesses and establish itself as more of a “bedroom community” to the eastern fringes of the Bay Area.

 You can see the evidence along the highway with hundreds of newer homes stacked neatly along straight streets with views of the Altamont Hills in the far distance.
+However, in October 2021, Mayor Ben Cantu complained that there is a serious shortage of affordable housing in the Manteca area.

 A Taste of the Central Valley